Providing Construction Safety Glasses for Maximum Eye Protection

 - Lenses that can be adjusted to different angles

 The technology behind construction safety glasses has evolved a lot through the years.
 Anti-fogging features and lenses surrounded by foam may appeal to workers more than the standard versions.
-They provide improved comfort and extra protection against foregn particles.
+They provide improved comfort and extra protection against foreign particles.

 Employees are also more likely to wear stylish glasses.
 Wraparound designs, mirrored lenses, and bright colors allow workers to personalize their PPE.
 By offering a wide range of options, you’ll be more likely to entice workers into protecting themselves.